 Iyengar Style Puliyogare Gojju Recipe with step by step photos | How to do Karnataka Style Puliyogare Gojju | Puliyodharai Mix recipe | Pulihara mix recipe with step by step photos | Pulikachal Recipe

 Tamarind juice along with certain additions like jaggery, chilli, cumin and other spices is reduced to a paste-like consistency.
 Prepare in bulk and use whenever required.
-To prepare puliyogare, just mix gojju and add tempering to the cooked rice.
-Finally grated copra and roasted sesame seeds powder is sprinkled.
+To prepare puliyogare, just mix gojju and add the tempering to the cooked rice.
+Finely grated copra and roasted sesame seeds powder is sprinkled.
 Enjoy with curd/papad .. perfect comfort food!

 The recipe of Puliyogare Gojju varies from region to region and my variation is passed from my mom which she learnt from her Mom … The end result will definitely remind you of temple prasadam !
 Yes Iyengar style Puliyogare is best ..isn’t it ?
 Puliyogare is prepared in 3 stages.
 Preparing puliyogare powder, preparing puliyogare gojju and the last is preparing the puliyogare or tamarind rice using this gojju.

 Though there are various brands of puliyogare mix available in the market somehow I still prefer making them at home.
 There is no preservative added and they really add flavours & fragrance to the food.
-I agree its little time consuming but once the job is done, store for months together and use whenever required… Tasty puliyogare will be ready in no time.
+I agree its little time consuming but once the job is done, store for months together and use it whenever required… Tasty puliyogare will be ready in no time.

 So here i share with you all the method of preparing authentic Iyengar style Puliyogare Gojju recipe… Here you go …

 IYENGAR STYLE PULIYOGARE GOJJU RECIPE / PULIYODHARAI MIX RECIPE / TAMARIND RICE MIX